First Vienna Award

 The First Vienna Award was a treaty signed on 2 November 1938 pursuant to the Vienna Arbitration, which took place at Vienna's Belvedere Palace.
 The arbitration and award were direct consequences of the previous month's Munich Agreement, which resulted in the partitioning of Czechoslovakia.

-Hungary sought to reclaim the lost territories through peaceful way to restore its historical borders.
+Hungary sought to reclaim the lost territories through peaceful ways to restore its historical borders, and reunite the significant Hungarian minority living right across its borders with the mother country.
 In the interwar period, Hungary was weaker economically and militarily than the neighbours against which it had territorial claims.
 Germany and Italy had supported the territorial claims of Hungary, and revision of the 1920 Treaty of Trianon, imposed on Hungary in the aftermath of World War I. Nazi Germany had already violated the Versailles Treaty via the remilitarisation of the Rhineland (7 March 1936) and the Anschluss of Austria (12 March 1938).

 The First Vienna Award separated, from Czechoslovakia, territories in southern Slovakia and southern Carpathian Rus' which were mostly Hungarian-populated and returned them to Hungary.
 Hungary thus regained some of the territories (now parts of Slovakia and Ukraine) which Hungary had lost after World War I under the Treaty of Trianon.
 Czechoslovakia also ceded to Poland small patches of land in Spiš and Orava regions.

 In mid-March 1939 Adolf Hitler gave Hungary permission to occupy the remainder of Carpathian Rus' (officially known as Carpatho-Ukraine since December 1938).
 This advanced Hungary's territory northward, up to the Polish border, thereby restoring a common Hungarian–Polish border, which had existed before the 1772 First Partition of Poland-Lithuania.
 Before the end of World War I and the Treaties of Trianon and Saint Germain, the Carpathian region of the former Kingdom of Hungary (Transleithania) in Austria-Hungary had, to the north, bordered the Kingdom of Galicia and Lodomeria, a constituent part of Austria's Cisleithania.

-Six months after Hungary occupied the remainder of Carpathian Rus', in September 1939, in the wake of the German invasion of Poland the Polish government and tens of thousands of Polish soldiers, airmen, and ground crews, including Stanisław Maczek's 10th Motorized Cavalry Brigade, as well as volunteers (collectively known as "Sikorski's tourists" by reference to an official statement by Joseph Goebbels) evacuated to Hungary and Romania, from where (thanks partly to the tacit acceptance local governments) they were able to go on to on to France and to French-mandated Syria to fight in the Polish Armed Forces in the West.
+Six months after Hungary occupied the remainder of Carpathian Rus', in September 1939, in the wake of the German invasion of Poland, the Polish government and tens of thousands of Polish soldiers, airmen, and ground crews, including Stanisław Maczek's 10th Motorized Cavalry Brigade, as well as volunteers (collectively known as "Sikorski's tourists" by reference to an official statement by Joseph Goebbels) evacuated to Hungary and Romania, from where (thanks partly to the tacit acceptance of local governments) they were able to go on to France and French-mandated Syria to fight in the Polish Armed Forces in the West.

 After World War II, the 1947 Treaty of Paris declared the Vienna Award null and void.